VF-84 (1955–1995): Operational history

 In January 1980, Nimitz diverted from the Mediterranean to take up station in the Arabian Sea in response to the Iranian hostage crisis and in April participated in the failed hostage rescue attempt.
+An F-14 was lost towards the end of the cruise when it suffered an engine failure while launching off the Nimitz and rolled over during the subsequent stall recovery attempt.
+Both crew members were killed as a result of ejecting into the water while the aircraft was inverted.

 In November 1983, the squadron embarked on an extended deployment off the coast of Beirut, Lebanon, in support of a multinational peacekeeping force.
 During 1985, VF-84 spent 68 days off the coast of Lebanon in response to the hijacking of TWA Flight 847.

 The squadron's last cruise with Nimitz lasted from December 1986 until June 1987, when Nimitz was rebased to Bremerton, WA.
 In October 1988, CVW-8 (the carrier wing of which VF-84 was a part) was deployed with Theodore Roosevelt, beginning in the North Atlantic for Exercise Teamwork '88 which involved operations with the Royal Norwegian Air Force.
 Roosevelt's first Mediterranean deployment was in December.
-VF-84 also did Shakedown and initial carrier qualifications for the USS Lincoln in late 1989-1990.
+VF-84 also did Shakedown and initial carrier qualifications for the USS Abraham Lincoln in late 1989–1990.

 In December 1990, Theodore Roosevelt deployed as the last carrier to join the Operation Desert Shield force.
 "TR" joined Ranger and Midway in the Persian Gulf and was later joined by America.
 Throughout the Gulf War, VF-84 flew combat air patrols for the fleet, escorting the Air Wing Eight’s strike aircraft and performing TARPS missions to collect bomb damage assessments.
 In total, squadron members flew 468 combat sorties.
 After the war, VF-84 flew an additional 111 sorties in support of Operation Provide Comfort before Roosevelt was relieved by Forrestal in June 1991.

-In March 1993, VF-84 deployed again on Theodore Roosevelt, the only F-14 squadron in a reconfigured airwing that included Marine F/A-18, CH-53 and UH-1 squadrons.
+In March 1993, VF-84 deployed again on Theodore Roosevelt, the only F-14 squadron in a reconfigured airwing that included Marine F/A-18, (HMH-362) CH-53D and UH-1N squadrons.
 VF-84 flew critical TARPS reconnaissance missions during Operation Deny Flight, providing information about Bosnian Serb positions around Sarajevo.
 The squadron also flew in support of Operation Southern Watch, enforcing the no-fly zone over southern Iraq.
 VF-84 returned to NAS Oceana in September 1993.
 It was to be the squadron's last Mediterranean deployment.

 Due to the downsizing of the Navy after the Cold War, the Navy disestablished several squadrons, and VF-84 was one of them.
 The squadron spent its last eighteen months of existence participating in several joint service operations, honing its skills in air-to-air combat, strike and TARPS.
 The squadron also made another memorable appearance in another motion picture, Executive Decision.
-VF-84 was disestablished on October 1, 1995, but VF-103 Sluggers adopted the name and insignia of the Jolly Rogers.
+VF-84 was disestablished on 1 October 1995, but VF-103 Sluggers adopted the name and insignia of the Jolly Rogers.
 From its transition to the F-14 until its disestablishment, VF-84 had been a part of CVW-8.